Skip to content

 • agents.<name>.accept_invites defaults to true; when enabled, authorized ad-hoc room invites are accepted and persisted across restarts without adding those rooms to the static rooms list

-• Approval-gated tools require the router to be joined to the Matrix room.
+• Approval-gated tools require the router to be joined to the Matrix room before the call executes.

 • agents.<name>.context_files load files from the agent's workspace into each agent instance, so edits take effect on the next reply without restarting (see Agents)